benzino77/tasmocompiler/README.md

 If you have problems with the compiler or you are interested in more advance usage, please refer to the [ADVANCED](https://github.com/benzino77/tasmocompiler/blob/master/ADVANCED.md) tips for more information.

+#### Development version

+There is a TasmoCompiler branch which tries to follow as much as possible changes made to `development` branch of Tasmota.
+It is bleeding edge version so you can expect unexpected.
+To use `development` version of TasmoCompiler go to gitpod using this [link](https://gitpod.io/#https://github.com/benzino77/tasmocompiler/tree/development) or pull and run appriopriate docker image:

+`docker run --rm --name tasmocompiler -p 3000:3000 benzino77/tasmocompiler:development`

 #### Disclaimer

 Everything you do, you do on your own responsibility.
 I do not take any responsibility for damages or problems, that may arise as a result of using this solution or its products.